LtSRvan/WD-14-Batch-Tagger/README.md

 # WD-14-Batch-Tagger
 This repository is a batch tagger adapted from the hugginface space that works on the swinv2 model by SmilingWolf.
-It will generate a txt file with the same name of the image with the prediction results inside
+It will generate a txt file with the same name of the image with the prediction results inside.

 It can be run on both GPU and CPU, instructions for each one below.

 ## Installation